iamkahvi/iamkahvi.github.io/_posts/2017-12-12-A book review?.md

 date: 2017-12-12
 ---

+***this post is incomplete***

-<b>*Age of Ambition: Chasing Fortune, Truth, and Faith in the New China*</b> by Evan Osnos <br>^ is a book I’ve recently read.
+<b>*Age of Ambition: Chasing Fortune, Truth, and Faith in the New China*</b> by Evan Osnos.

 Most books I read don’t stay with me for long.
 This one is no different.

-This time though, I read on a Kindle and highlighted things so that I might remember the entire book in more detail.
+To combat my failing memory, I read this book on a Kindle and highlighted things so that I might remember the entire book in more detail.
 This post is my attempt at summarizing the book using those highlighted quotations.

 China has always been a mystery to me.
 The variety of culture found in the United States is so broad that I find trouble believing the one-dimensional image I have in my head of China.
 A country with arguably the most important economy yet I have not idea how it’s run, it’s history, the source of its growth, etc.